Transylvanian mining railway: Line history

 After the construction of the ironworks at Hunedoara in 1882, the large quantity of iron ore mined from Ghelari could not be transported to Hunedoara by the existing systems.
 For that, it was necessary to build a separate transport system.
 Because of economic and geographic problems, they opted for the construction of a ropeway conveyor system.
 Its construction was completed in 1884, which ensured entirely the ore necessities of the first three blast furnaces from Hunedoara.

 However, after the start of the 4th blast furnace the existing ropeway conveyor system proved to be insufficient in ensuring the iron ore needs for all four blast furnaces, so they decided to build a second ropeway conveyor system between Ghelari and Hunedoara parallel to the existing one.

 Considering the high costs of transportation for the iron ore and charcoal to the blast furnaces from Govăjdia and Hunedoara, in 1897 they decided on a radical overhaul of the transport system.

-This is how the "Transylvanian Mining Railway" was built where to the Retişoara's terminus arrives the iron ore mined from the mines of Ghelari which is transported to the iron works from Govăjdia and Hunedoara.
+This is how the Transylvanian Mining Railway was built, where at the Retișoara terminus arrived the iron ore mined from the mines of Ghelari, which was then transported to the iron works from Govăjdia and Hunedoara.

-The construction of the Transylvanian mining railway determined the radical overhaul of the Ghelari central mine's transport system, so it became necessary to descend the entire quantity of mined ore to the "Kerpely" mine face adit which was connected by railway to the "Lukács László" tunnel by extending the adit and the extension of this adit could have been done with modest costs.
+The construction of the Transylvanian Mining Railway determined the radical overhaul of the Ghelari central mine's transport system, so it became necessary to descend the entire quantity of mined ore to the "Kerpely" mine face adit which was connected by railway to the "Lukács László" tunnel by extending the adit and the extension of this adit could have been done with modest costs.